valentinludwig/RDM101-1/README.md

 ## Lecture: Research Data and Data Management Planning

 The [first lecture](lectures/lecture-I/stocker17rdm101-lecture-I.pdf) introduces the notions of data, from abstract definitions to more practical ones.
-We looks at research data lifecycles and various data types, approaches to format and model data, as well as standardization of formats and models.
-We discuss the distinction between data and metadata.
+We discuss the concept of research data lifecycle and various data types, approaches to format and model data, as well as standardization of formats and models.
+We discuss the distinction between data and metadata as well as why good data management is important.

 ## Exercise: Creating a Data Management Plan with DMPonline